timmshinbone/TS_SampleLesson/README.md

 #### Arrow Functions

-The other way is to use an Arrow Function.
-Remember, arrow functions operate the _EXACT SAME WAY_ as the function we just saw.
+The other method is to use an Arrow Function.
+Remember, arrow functions operate the *__EXACT__ SAME WAY* as the function we just saw.
 They just look different, and preference really lies with the person writing the code.(sometimes arrows are better, in certain use cases, but let's not worry about that right now.)

 ```
 const theName = (arg1, arg2, ...) => {